gschmutz/event-driven-microservices-workshop/08-using-kafka-streams-simple/README.md

 In this simple implementation we are again using the message key as the grouping criteria and concat all the values we got since the beginning and return the new value as part of the new message.
 Both the key and the value are serialized as `String`.

-Create a new Java package `com.trivads.kafkaws.kstream.customstate` and in it a Java class `KafkaStreamsRunnerDSL`.
+Create a new Java package `com.trivads.kafkaws.kstream.customstate` and in it a Java class `KafkaStreamsRunnerCustomStateDSL`.

 Add the following code for the implemenation